whilesmart/lacsodec/README.md

 ## Contributing
 ### Linting
-Linting ensures consistent code formatting and helps maintain code quality.
-Before submitting a pull request (PR), contributors should make sure their changes pass the lint check.
-To run the linting process, execute the following command:
+We use `pint` for, execute the following commands:

-- `./vendor/bin/pint` [Format the codebase]
-- `./vendor/bin/pint --test` [Test the codebase for formatting issues]
+    ./vendor/bin/pint (formats the codebase)
+    ./vendor/bin/pint --test (check for linting errors)

-Make sure there are no linting errors or warnings before requesting code reviews for your PR.
-This helps keep the codebase clean and maintains consistent coding standards.
+It's important to make sure that there are no linting errors or warnings before requesting code reviews for your PR.